mcgivrer/fromClassToGame/docs/chapters/23-adding-lights.md

 - Ambient Light with will be a composite rendering over the camera position with a requested intensity and the requested foreground color,
 - A spherical light will be rendered with a gradiant sphere with a requested intensity and foreground color
-- (TODO) The Conical light or Spot will render a gradiant cone with a requested foreground color, intensity and a tracking object or a direction.
+- (TODO) The Conical light or Spot will renderer a gradiant cone with a requested foreground color, intensity and a tracking object or a direction.

 The `LightObjectRenderHelper.java` file: